This blog may contain affiliate links. Read our disclosure policy for more info.

 - Price: From $192 CAD per night

-If you’ve ever wanted to spend a night in paradise then the Three Valley Lake Chateau is a great choice.
+If you’ve ever wanted to spend a night in paradise then the Three Valley Lake Chateau is the perfect choice.
 The grounds of the hotel are stunning and the location in the valley even more so.

 We first saw the hotel on our way into Revelstoke and instantly fell in love.
 After checking prices online we realized it wasn’t actually that much more expensive than the accommodation in Revelstoke.
 In fact, a basic room starts at only $192 CAD a night.